#Nine4Norah is a charity campaign set up in 2019 in memory of a very special baby, Norah Faith Coniam. Here is Norah's story:

-In the weeks and months after Norah's death we have been supported by many wonderful friends and family, but also by charities such SANDS, 4Louis, Iolanthe Midwifery & Keech Hospice who are doing an amazing job at supporting families dealing with the loss of a child, and also providing research to try and prevent this happening to others.
-All money raised over the year will be split between these charities.
+In the weeks and months after Norah's death we have been supported by many wonderful friends and family, but also by charities such as SANDS, 4Louis, Iolanthe Midwifery & Keech Hospice and others who are doing an amazing job at supporting families dealing with the loss of a child and also providing research to try and prevent this happening to others.
+All money raised will be split between these charities.

-In 2019 Ross' Dad proudly completed 9 challenges in 2019, in Norah's memory.
+In 2019 Norah's Dad, Ross proudly completed 9 challenges.
 These Challenges included Marathons, 100km walks and other physical events.
 He also took part in Movember, raising money for MIND Charity.

-On October 13th we held a Finale Celebration Day at The Herts FA County ground, Letchworth.
-With over 300 in attendance it was the perfect way to bring people together and round of the campaign for 2019.
+On October 13th, 2019 we held a Finale Celebration Day at The Herts FA County ground, Letchworth.
+With over 300 in attendance, it was the perfect way to bring people together and round off the campaign for 2019.

 Jake took the time out to visit this website, have a read through & shed a tear while reading our story.

-He then took it upon himself to post a few tweets on Twitter and thanks to this our fundraisiing total went through the roof, rising from £3,000 to £27,000 overnight!!
+He then took it upon himself to post a few tweets on Twitter and thanks to this our fundraising total went through the roof, rising from £3,000 to £27,000 overnight!!

 For this total act of selflessness & kindness, I will be forever indebted to Jake.
-The platform his tweets have provided me with I have not taken for granted and I will use this to campaing further to helping others.
+The platform his tweets have provided me with I have not taken for granted and I will use this to campaign further to help others.

 So, WHAT'S NEXT?